 If your site is crashing during peak traffic, revisit and get a bigger server.

-2. Don’t Force Your Customers to Register Before Buying!
+2. Don’t Force Sign-Up Before Check Out

 A lot of marketers make this very general mistake to drive away their potential customers right when they have begun engaging with the website.
 23% of users do not proceed with the purchase if you ask them to register before checkout (Source: Kissmetrics).

-It could be because of a number of reasons.
+It could be because of several reasons.
 What we do know is- many people find it tiresome to provide details about themselves, when they aren’t even sure yet, whether or not they’ll be buying the product.
 At this stage, your focus should be on making the sales, not increasing your membership list.
 If your customers find this product elsewhere, and there’s no pre-signing up, they won’t prefer buying from you.
 Pretty obvious, right?

 You can adopt this brilliant strategy followed by Apple, to address this pain paint- Include the option to guest-checkout.